a-Fig/a-Fig/README.md

 * Python, Image processing, & real automation in a custom complex environment.

 ### WordSolver — C++, Trie | [See Github](https://github.com/a-Fig/WordSolver)
-* A command-line application that can find words given a matrix of letters.
+* Command-line application that finds words and swaps given a matrix of letters.
 * Adapted for iMessage and Discord.
-* Application of Data structures and Algorithms.

 ### Blackjack On Chain — Solidity | [See Github](https://github.com/a-Fig/Blackjack-On-Chain)
 * Designed and programmed a smart contract to play blackjack on chain.